MultiSafepay/docs/content/api/reference/customer-object.md

 `ip_address` | string | required / recommended

 The customer's IP address.
-Required for [post-payment methods](/payments/methods/billing-suite/) and [credit cards](/payments/methods/credit-and-debit-cards/) as part of our [fraud check](/payments/methods/credit-and-debit-cards/user-guide/evaluating-uncleared-transactions/), optional but recommended for other payment methods.
+Required for [pay later methods](/payments/methods/billing-suite/) and [credit cards](/payments/methods/credit-and-debit-cards/) as part of our [fraud check](/payments/methods/credit-and-debit-cards/user-guide/evaluating-uncleared-transactions/), optional but recommended for other payment methods.
 If empty or incorrect (e.g. your IP address instead of the customer's) when required, the transaction status may be **Uncleared**, or even **Declined**.

 ----------------